Amy Schumer Continues To Defend Her

 So you're telling us that Bey and Jay are personally policing all of the content on Tidal?
 Do they use "accept" and "reject" stamps, or is there a Bond-villain-style trap door that swallows a performer whole when their video doesn't pass muster?

-Basically, Schumer's defence is that she and her friends really like Lemonade.
+Basically, Schumer's defense is that she and her friends really like Lemonade.
 Her stunt double even got a tattoo!
 They learned the dance moves!
 They're celebrating women!
-They didn't realise they could do that by shaking their hips to "Independent Women" without co-opting the experience of Black women, which is what "Formation" draws attention to.
+They didn't realize they could do that by shaking their hips to "Independent Women" without co-opting the experience of Black women, which is what "Formation" draws attention to.

 "It was NEVER a parody," she continued.
 "It was just us women celebrating each other.
 The video Beyoncé made was so moving and I wouldn’t ever make fun of that.
 There is absolutely no way to.
 I make fun of myself a few times in the video as I do in everything I am a part of.
 I loved every second of working with those women to make this thing that lifted us up."